Arize-ai/client_python/src/arize/_generated/api_client/docs/RoleBindingsApi.md

 subsequent pages.

 The `resource_type` query parameter is **required** and must be one of `SPACE` or `PROJECT`.
-All bindings in the account are visible to any authenticated account member.
+Results include only bindings for spaces where the caller has the `ROLE_BINDING_READ` permission.
+If the caller has no authorized spaces, the response contains an empty list.
 Use `user_id` to narrow to a specific user.

 Returns `404` if `user_id` is supplied and does not correspond to a user in the account.